stuyhs/theater-lighting/README.md

 * 2014 June 4 - Eugene Lee opened the board, replaced the floppy drive and verified it works, then cleaned out as much dust as possible, as well as use some rubbing alcohol to get some sliders and buttons to unstick.

 ## Electrics, FOHs, Booms, and other locations
-We have 5 pipes over the stage, labeled as 1st through 4th, Cyc.
-Electrics in that order from Downstage to Upstage.
+We have 5 pipes over the stage, labeled as 1st through 5th Electrics in that order from Downstage to Upstage.
+(5th E is also known as the Cyc.
+E)

 We have balconies up in the stage, labeled as Front of House 2, 1, and the Speaker Tree from the Booth to the Stage.